The Regularity problem for second order elliptic operators with complex-valued bounded measurable coefficients: Invertibility of layer potentials. Layer potential representations of solutions

 The jump relations \eqref{eq6.2}, \eqref{eq6.3} can be found, e.g., in the proof of \cite[Lemma 4.18]{AAAHK} for $g\in L^2(\RR^n)$, and then extended to any $g\in L^p(\RR^n)$, $1<p<2+\eps$, using \eqref{eq5.5} and Lemma~\ref{l2.2}.
 In particular $(S^L)^+=(S^L)^-$ regarded as operators $L^p(\rn)\to\dot L^p_1(\rn)$, $1<p<2+\eps$.
 Similarly, \eqref{eq6.4} is established for $f\in C_0^\infty(\rn)$ in \cite[Lemma 4.18]{AAAHK} and can be extended by continuity to $f\in \dot L^p_1(\rn)$ for all $p$ such that \eqref{eq5.21} holds.

 \begin{proposition} Assume that $L$ is an elliptic operator with $t$-independent coefficients, and that $L$ and $L^*$ satisfy the De Giorgi-Nash-Moser condition.
-Assume further that for some $1<p'<\infty$ the Dirichlet problem \eqref{Dp'} for the operator $L^*$ is solvable with the square function bounds, that is, the solution $u$ satisfies both \eqref{eq1.4} and the square function estimate \eqref{eq1.12}.
-Then the operator $(S^L)^\pm: L^p(\rn)\to \dot L^p_1(\rn)$ is invertible, $\frac 1p+\frac{1}{p'}=1$.
+Assume further that for some $1<p<\infty$ the Regularity problem \eqref{Rp} for the operator $L$ is solvable in $\repm$.
+Then the operator $(S^L)^\pm: L^p(\rn)\to \dot L^p_1(\rn)$ is compatibly invertible, $\frac 1p+\frac{1}{p'}=1$.
 An analogous statement holds for $L^*$. \end{proposition}